Who We Are

 Brian Lenz: Head Wizard

 My passion for gaming started at the early age of three.
 I remember sitting in on games of Euchre and Monopoly with my family as they did their best to teach me how to play.
 Albeit the concepts were unclear to me in my early years; the pretty colors, shapes, and the din of dice being rolled were attractive enough.
-It was later on in my youth that I knew I had an affinity for gaming, and this passion has now driven me to play tabletop games any chance I may get!
+It was later on in my youth that I knew I had an affinity for gaming and it for me.

 I expanded my passion for gaming when I founded West Michigan Tabletop Gamers in 2011.
-WMTG has grown to be one of the premiere tabletop gaming groups in all of Michigan, and WMTG continues to be a shining star for gamers in the local area including GrandCon itself.
+WMTG has grown to be one of the premiere tabletop gaming groups in all of Michigan, and the group continues to be a shining star for most gamers in the local area including GrandCon itself.